nickpiggott/odr-dabmux-announcements-controller/README.md

   $announcement_command_suffix = "_announcement";

-The IP address and port of the target are preconfigured to match the defaults on dab-odrmux.
-Remember that dab-odrmux will reject non-local connections, so it's unlikely you'll ever change the IP address from "127.0.0.1".
+The IP address and port of the target are preconfigured to match the defaults on odr-dabmux.
+Remember that odr-dabmux will reject non-local connections, so it's unlikely you'll ever change the IP address from "127.0.0.1".

 **URL FORMAT**